VanyaKosov/git-101/script.md

 # Switch to HTTP (could have been done initially)
-# On the website: Click 'CODE', then select 'HTTP', and copy URL
+# On the website: Click `CODE`, then select `HTTP`, and copy URL
 # In the console: switch origin from SSH to HTTP
 git remote set-url origin http://localhost/Admin/GitPresentation.git

+# Make some changes, stage, commit

+# Push to the server
+git push

+# Switch back to SSH (for convenience)
+git remote set-url origin git@localhost:Admin/GitPresentation.git

+# Switch to another folder

+# Clone existing repository (need to be cloned only for the first time)
+git clone git@localhost:Admin/GitPresentation.git

+# Make changes in one of the folders
+# Stage, commit, push

+# In the other folder, retrieve the changes
+git pull
 ```

+## Multiple contributors